 It is this convoluted mess of characters and interests, media organisations and national interests that gives us the anger, rage and possible hope that the actions we take as individuals in life may lead to a more palatable, or as last passable society to exist in.
-Not every news story, or corporate office will lead us to some grand conspiracy or single truth about our existence, sometimes are actions and anger are just futile.
+Not every news story, or corporate office will lead us to some grand conspiracy or single truth about our existence, sometimes our actions and anger are just futile.

 That a simple conspiracy undermines our collective existence is a cornerstone of the Deus Ex series, which has for the sake of its developers required clear goals to allow for the wealth of ways a player fights or sneaks through the game.

-Yet the first Deus Ex, with its similarly large selection of treacherous and mysterious characters ultimately gave the player a choice with the knowledge acquired through the game of how it should all end.
-With the nefarious illuminati brought down before the player, what would you choose to replace it with?
+Yet the first Deus Ex, with its similarly large selection of treacherous and mysterious characters, ultimately gave the player a choice with the knowledge acquired through the game of how it should all end.
+With the nefarious Illuminati brought down before the player, what would you choose to replace it with?

 Finally, and most drastically, it was possible for players, perhaps naive in their youth or weary in the middle ages, to simply opt to shut down all the world’s communications and technology, thrusting the earth into a new dark age, but free of a shadowy manipulation.

 Individuals reliant on themselves, what could be so bad about that?